krobelus/rate-experiments/README.md

 1. Introduction
 ===============

-In past decades, there has been significant progress in SAT solving technology.
+Over past decades, there has been significant progress in SAT solving technology.
 SAT solvers have had documented bugs [@BrummayerBiere-SMT09] [@BrummayerLonsingBiere-SAT10].
 As a measure to detect incorrect results, there are *checker* programs that *verify* a solver's result based on a witness given by the solver.
 Satisfiability witnesses, or models are trivial to check in linear time.
 Unsatisfiability witnesses, or proofs of unsatisfiability on the other hand can be much more costly to check.
-In SAT competitions, solvers are required to give proofs of unsatisfiability in the DRAT proof format [@Heule_2014].

 A SAT solver operates on a formula that acts as knowledge base.
 It contains constraints that are called clauses.
 Starting from the input formula, clauses are added and deleted by the solver.
+In SAT competitions, solvers are required to give proofs of unsatisfiability in the DRAT proof format [@Heule_2014].
 A DRAT proof is a trace of a solver execution, containing information on which clauses are added and deleted.

 Deletions were introduced in solvers based on the *conflict-driven clause-learning* (CDCL) architecture to improve performance [@cdcl].
-Many state-of-the-art CDCL solvers emit deletions of unique reason clauses, yet these solvers do not undo inferences made using those clauses.
-Perhaps because of this inconsistency, state-of-the-art proof checkers ignore deletions of unit clauses [@rebola2018two] (including unique reason clauses), matching the solvers' internal behavior.
+Many state-of-the-art CDCL solvers emit deletions of reason clauses, yet these solvers do not undo inferences made using those clauses.
+Perhaps because of this inconsistency, state-of-the-art proof checkers ignore deletions of unit clauses [@rebola2018two] (including reason clauses), matching the solvers' internal behavior.
 As a result, the checkers are not faithful to the specification of DRAT proofs [@rebola2018two].
-We provide patches for award-winning solvers to make them generate proofs without those spurious deletions of unique reasons, eliminating the need to ignore some deletion instructions.
+We provide patches for award-winning solvers to make them generate proofs without those spurious deletions of reasons, eliminating the need to ignore some deletion instructions.

 We refer to the original definition of the proof format as *specified* DRAT and